10 – PITCH DECK ASK SLIDE – 10 SLIDES TO VC FUNDING SUCCESS

 10: Pitch Deck Ask Slide – 10 Slides to VC Funding Success

-❏ Today in Part 10 of my series on 10 Slides to VC Funding Success, I’ll speak on 10: Pitch Deck Ask Slide – 10 Slides to VC Funding Success.
+❏ Today, in Part 10 of my series on 10 Slides to VC Funding Success, I’ll speak on 10: Pitch Deck Ask Slide: 10 Slides to VC Funding Success.

 My History:

-One of my responsibilities as an Executive Coach is helping company founders with the creation of their Investor Pitch Deck.
-Throughout my career, I have created and reviewed many Investor Pitch Decks.
-Some of our team’s Investor Pitch decks, especially early in my startup career, upon reflection, were “horrible.”
+One of my responsibilities as an executive coach is to assist company founders with creating their investor pitch deck.
+Throughout my career, I have made and reviewed many investor pitch decks.
+Upon reflection, I realized that some of our team’s investor pitch decks, especially early in my startup career, were “horrible.”

-Sometimes our teams were successful in raising monies from investors.
-Many times they were not.
+Sometimes, our teams were successful in raising money from investors.
+Many times, they were not.

 I never thought that the content and presentation style of the investor pitch deck might be hurting us.
-Boy, was I ever wrong!
-By working with many investors, I’ve learned what they want in an Investor Pitch Deck.
-In my last company, we raised $87M over rounds A, B, and C.
+Boy, was I ever wrong?
+Working with many investors taught me what they want in an investor pitch deck.
+In my last company, we raised $87 million over rounds A, B, and C.

-So in this series and an upcoming book, I look to share my hard-learned lessons from 20+ years of being an Entrepreneur.
+So, in this series and an upcoming book, I look to share my hard-learned lessons from 20+ years of being an entrepreneur.

 The Investor Pitch Deck Series:

-In this series you will learn the order and the importance of each of the following Pitch Deck Slides:
+In this series, you will learn the order and importance of each of the following pitch deck slides:

-When an Entrepreneur is putting together their Investor Pitch Deck, they usually assemble a hoard of information.
-Sadly, often what they construct is a “book” that is 20, 30, even as much as 80 pages in length!
-Most of us humans have a very short attention span.
-Even ad networks know that most ads longer than 30 seconds in length don’t work with consumers.
-For Investors, the successful length of an Investor Pitch Deck is about ten pages and 7-15 minutes in presentation length.
+When entrepreneurs assemble their investor pitch deck, they usually gather a hoard of information.
+Sadly, they often construct a “book” that is 20, 30, or even as much as 80 pages long!
+Most people have worse attention spans than entrepreneurs.
+Even ad networks know that most commercials that last longer than 30 seconds are ineffective with viewers.
+An investor pitch deck should have ten pages and a presentation duration of seven to fifteen minutes to succeed.

 Pitch Deck Ask Slide – Why Important?

-If you’ve followed this series, and your investor’s in your Market space, they’ll be on the edge of their seats!
+If you’ve followed this series and your investors are in your market space, they’ll be on the edge of their seats!

-Pitch Deck Ask Slide – Content
+Pitch Deck: Ask Slide: Content

 Allow me to give one pitch example.